crate/elasticsearch-inout-plugin/README.rst

 A path to the resulting output file.
 The containing directory of the given ``output_file`` has to exist.
 The given ``output_file`` MUST NOT exist.
+If the path is relative, the files will be stored relative to the node's data directory in the ``export`` subfolder.
+The absolute path can be seen in the JSON response of the request.
 Some variable substitution is possible (see Variable Substitution).

 - Required (if ``output_cmd`` has been omitted)